Irish neutrality during World War II: Policy

-For de Valera the emphasis of Irish neutrality was on preservation of Irish sovereignty, so committing to the policy accomplished both rational and ideological goals.
-While the revolutionaries of the Irish War of Independence were ready to enter into alliances with the enemies of Britain to secure Irish independence, they realised that continuing such a policy after achieving independence would be dangerously provocative, a point de Valera made as early as February 1920:
+For de Valera, the purpose of a neutral stance was to maintain Irish independence.
+Nonetheless, he had no sympathy for the Axis.
+While the revolutionaries of the Irish War of Independence sought the support of the Central Powers, they realized that, in the long term, Irish national security depended on Great Britain and Ireland being, if not allies, at least not enemies.
+As early as 1920, de Valera noted that:

 This statement reflected a point de Valera had made as early as 1918 (when writing to President of the United States Woodrow Wilson, seeking that the United States formally recognise the Irish Republic as an independent state):

 After the Italian conquest of Abyssinia in 1936, de Valera said at the League of Nations:

 Months before the outbreak of war, de Valera gave a statement to the Associated Press which appeared in newspapers on 20 February 1939:

-Offer to end the Partition of Ireland in 1940
+Offer to end the partition of Ireland in 1940

 At a series of meetings in 17–26 June 1940, during and after the Battle of France, British envoy Malcolm MacDonald brought a proposal to end the partition of Ireland and offered a solemn undertaking to accept "the principle of a United Ireland" if the independent Irish state would abandon its neutrality and immediately join the war against Germany and Italy.
 However, the reality of unity would have to be agreed by the "representatives of the government of Éire and the government of Northern Ireland", each of which distrusted the other intensely.
 De Valera therefore rejected the amended proposals on 4 July, worried that there was "no guarantee that in the end we would have a united Ireland" and that it "would commit us definitely to an immediate abandonment of our neutrality".
+The offer and his rejection remained secret until a biography was published in 1970.
+Prime Minister Churchill proposed that a Council for Defense of all Ireland should be formed out of which "the unity of the island would probably, in some form or other emerge after the war."
+The Irish Prime Minister interpreted that statement as an offer to end of partition in return for his nation's entry into the war.
+De Valera was said to have stated: "We cannot believe you."
+Later stating, "If we were foolish enough to accept that invitation ... we would be cheated in the end."
 De Valera had campaigned against partition and the 1937 Constitution drafted by him had an irredentist clause describing the State as the "whole island of Ireland".
 After the war he again called repeatedly for the ending of partition.
-The offer and his rejection remained secret until a biography was published in 1970.